AirObject: A Temporally Evolving Graph Embedding for Object Identification: Experimental Results

 \subsection{Comparison to State-of-the-art Methods}

 We compare our proposed approach against several benchmark baselines: $2$D Baseline, $3$D Baseline, NetVLAD~\cite{arandjelovic2016netvlad}, and SeqNet~\cite{garg2021seqnet}.
-For the $2$D Baseline, similar to \cite{xu2021aircode}, we use the Graph Attention Encoder coupled with a single layer perceptron to perform single-frame object matching.
+For the $2$D Baseline, similar to \cite{xu2022aircode}, we use the Graph Attention Encoder coupled with a single layer perceptron to perform single-frame object matching.
 While, for the $3$D Baseline, we consider the simple case of averaging the $2$D Baseline's single-frame object descriptors to obtain temporal object descriptors.

-For the NetVLAD Baseline, we use $32$ clusters where the resultant descriptors are of size $D_{nv} = 8192$.
-Firstly, we pre-train NetVLAD on COCO and further finetune on the YT-VIS training split.
-For SeqNet, we use the single-frame NetVLAD object descriptors as the backbone and a temporal filter length of $1$ to support varying object sequence lengths.
+For the NetVLAD baseline, we obtain object descriptors of size $D_{nv} = 8192$ using NetVLAD ($32$ clusters) on the object-wise grouped features obtained using Superpoint and ground-truth instances.
+We pre-train NetVLAD on COCO and finetune on the YT-VIS training split.
+For SeqNet, we use the NetVLAD object descriptors as the backbone and a temporal filter length of $1$ to support varying object sequence lengths.
 We train SeqNet on the YT-VIS training split with an output descriptor dimension of $D_s = 4096$.

 \tref{tab:mainResult} and \fref{fig:mainResult} contain quantitative comparisons of AirObject and the baseline methods.
 It can be observed that AirObject outperforms all the methods both in F-$1$ and AUC consistently across all four datasets.
-In particular, AirObject outperforms the best performing single-frame and sequential descriptor methods, \ie, $2$D Baseline, NetVLAD, and SeqNet on average by 14.57~\%, 18.98~\%, 3.38~\% for F-$1$ and by 17.01~\%, 17.34~\%, 1.38~\% for AUC respectively.
+In particular, AirObject outperforms the best performing single-frame and sequential descriptor methods, \ie, $2$D Baseline, NetVLAD, and SeqNet on average by 11.88~\%, 17.58~\%, 2.28~\% for F-$1$ and by 15.05~\%, 15.36~\%, 0.86~\% for AUC respectively.
 Furthermore, the performance gap between single-frame and temporal methods is consistently large for both metrics, indicating the importance of temporal information.
 This difference is particularly pronounced for the OVIS and TAO-VOS datasets showing that temporal information encapsulating the evolving object structure helps for mitigating perceptual aliasing and severe occlusions.
 To further test the applicability of the proposed approach to single-frame object matching, we evaluate SeqNet and AirObject using a sequence length ($s_l$) of 1.
 From \tref{tab:mainResult}, we can observe that AirObject also provides the best performance for single-frame object identification.